fajrikornel/dummydashboard/README.md

 | DB_USERNAME          | The database username |
 | DB_PASSWORD          | The database password |

+ALTERNATIVELY, you can set these variables in your system environment variables and then run the following command:

+       php artisan config:cache

 7. Generate the app key by running:

        php artisan key:generate